HonzaCholasta/zdoom-archive/readme.txt

-This is the source code for ZDoom 1.20 released on 25 November 1999.
+This is the source code for ZDoom 1.23 beta 6.

-If you want to compile this under linux, you should have gotten the archive zdoom-1.19.tar.gz instead.
-It contains everything included here, plus the files necessary for supporting Linux.

 It is based on the Linux DOOM sources that were prepared by B. Krenheimer and generously released by John Carmack shortly before Christmas, 1997.
 If